Nextiva / Blog / Business Communication

 I’m meeting with our new head of customer experience on Thursday morning and want to get her up to speed with where we are now.
 Here’s a link to one of our previous reports if it helps!
 Thanks!

-Rather than use separate tools, Nextiva increases productivity with phone, chat, and video meetings in one place.
+Rather than using separate tools, Nextiva increases productivity by integrating phone, chat, and video meetings in one place.

 Along with using the right platform, we’ve rounded up proven ways to communicate asynchronously.